mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 In *Gakudō-yōjinshū*, “Points to Watch in the Buddhist Training,” page 48 of the book *Zen Master Dōgen*, he said first of all:

 > The Bodhi-mind is known by many names; but they all refer to the One Mind of the Buddha.
-The Venerable Nagarjuna said, “The mind that sees into the flux of arising and decaying and recognizes the transient nature of the world is also known as the Bodhi-mind.”
+The Venerable Nāgārjuna said, “The mind that sees into the flux of arising and decaying and recognizes the transient nature of the world is also known as the Bodhi-mind.”
 Why, then, is temporary dependence on this mind called the Bodhi-mind?
 When the transient nature of the world is recognized, the ordinary selfish mind does not arise; neither does the mind that seeks for fame and profit.
 >
 > (From *Zen Master Dōgen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)